HorionDev-GG/Todo-List/README.md

 The app saves your tasks automatically using localStorage, so your tasks will still be there when you reload the page or close your web browser.

+This project uses Bootstrap CSS to style the app components.

 Feel free to contribute or modify this project!